leon4rd/test/README.md

-## Why did the m&m go to school?
-Because it wanted to be a Smartie!
+## Did you hear the one about the giant pickle?
+He was kind of a big dill.